-Come 11 August, 2021, JetBlue will offer daily service between New York-JFK and London Heathrow (LHR), with flights between New York and London’s Gatwick Airport (LGW) launching soon after, followed by Boston (BOS)-London in 2022.
+JetBlue recently began offering regular service between New York-JFK and London Heathrow (LHR), with flights between New York and London’s Gatwick Airport (LGW) launching soon after, followed by Boston (BOS)-London in 2022.

-With introductory fares of under £999 round-trip, the new addition has already begun to have a chilling effect on transatlantic airfares, which often peaked well above £4,000 in the business-heavy London to New York market.
+With fares of around £1,500 round-trip, the new addition has already begun to have a chilling effect on transatlantic airfares, which often peaked well above £4,000 in the business-heavy London to New York market.